The Cohomology Annihilator of a Curve Singularity: Introduction

 We devote Section 3 to examples.
 These examples and their relations to Jacobian ideals are the main motivation for this project.
 Indeed, it is known that for a reasonably large class of rings the cohomology annihilator ideal contains the Jacobian ideal.
 It is an observation due to Ragnar-Olaf Buchweitz that for one dimensional local rings of finite maximal Cohen-Macaulay type if the codimension of the Jacobian ideal is even, then the codimension of the cohomology annihilator ideal is exactly the half of the former.
 This observation, which was privately shared with the author of this paper, is the starting point of this project.
 We use the examples of this section in Section 6 when we talk about the stable annihilator of a noncommutative resolutions.

 In Section 4, we show that the conductor ideal of a one dimensional commutative Gorenstein ring contains the cohomology annihilator ideal.
 Due to a result of Wang, the conductor of a one dimensional Noetherian reduced complete local ring is contained in the cohomology annihilator ideal.
 Combining Wang's result with ours, we identify the cohomology annihilator ideal with the conductor ideal.
-We provide more examples, using this observation.